CarlyGottorff/scrapealislam/README.md

 # scrapealislam
-Downloading alislam.com to look for changes
+Downloading alislam.com to look for minor changes in html files.